 Modern-day biometrics first made their appearance in the realm of high-security clearance and law enforcement.
 Things like DNA sampling took the guesswork out of who-done-it.
 Fingerprint scanners helped identify individuals worthy of accessing whatever the government is hiding in places like Area 51 (probably not your grandma’s chili recipe).

-The idea of using biometric solutions in consumer-facing retail settings didn’t occur to anyone except select futurists.
+The idea of using biometric payment solutions in consumer-facing retail settings didn’t occur to anyone except select futurists.
 For one thing, biometric sensors were costly pieces of technology, which limited biometric authentication to agencies with big budgets.

 Facial Recognition with Apple Pay

-Solutions like Apple Pay and Samsung Pay are making facial recognition commonplace.
+Apple Pay and Samsung Pay are making facial recognition commonplace.
 It is estimated that such solutions will be implemented on 800 million devices by 2025.
 Apple is quite humble about this technology, stating it’s facilitated by some of the most advanced software and hardware they’ve ever created.
 What else can you expect from a company whose logo depicts a bite out of the forbidden fruit?

 This of course means that Apple users need to register their face.
 A user can complete facial registration during the setup of the phone, or at any time by accessing the settings.
 But what if your face looks different after registration…like, for instance, everyone who wore masks during the Covid pandemic?